LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/Templates/FullLeadGen.md

 </table>

-**SMS Integration**
+#### SMS Integration

-If you are going to use the SMS integration instead of email, setup your Twilio account information.
+If you are going to use the SMS integration instead of email, setup your Twilio account information in the Global Functions.

 <table>
 <thead>